Exogenesis: Perils of Rebirth

-Exogenesis: Perils of Rebirth is a science fiction adventure game/visual novel developed by Kwan for Microsoft Windows, OS X, and Linux.
+Exogenesis: Perils of Rebirth is an unfinished science fiction adventure game/visual novel developed by Kwan for Microsoft Windows, OS X, and Linux.

 Gameplay

 The game alternates between point-and-click adventure sections in first person, in which the player explores the environment and solves puzzles, and visual novel sections in which the game's plot is told and the player influences the outcome of dialogs with other characters.
 Kwan says they were inspired by Shu Takumi's game series Ace Attorney, and Kotaro Uchikoshi's Nine Hours, Nine Persons, Nine Doors and Zero Escape: Virtue's Last Reward.

 Plot

 The game begins during a treasure hunt in 2069 in a post-apocalyptic Japan, where the treasure hunter group Durchhalten accidentally activates a trap, resulting in one of the members, Miho Sayashi, getting impaled by spears and dying.
 The treasure hunt is canceled, and the group ends up splitting up.

 Two years later, Miho's brother Yu and another former Durchhalten member, Toshio Taro, find out that Noah's Ark actually exists, and that it contains the Lazarus Protocol, a machine that is said to be able to recreate things from the past.
 Yu plans to reunite Durchhalten, and to use the Lazarus Protocol to bring Miho back to life.